Snow camp carpools and driving directions

 Keep at least a half-full gas tank (to prevent gas line freezeup).
 Why?
 Any space above the gas in the tank has moist air in it.
 In the cold, especially overnight, that can condense into water.
 The water will sink to the bottom of the tank and if enough builds up it can end up going to your fuel line and cause hard starting or even block the fuel line completely.

 Any time of the year, you’ll also want to keep a closer to full tank should you need to change routes, idle, drive slowly or turn back.
-PLUS after the eventually expected big earthquake, during PG&E rolling blackouts, whenever the power is off, you can’t pump gas and might not be able to get home, so keeping a half tank of fuel can be a good habit.
+PLUS after the eventually expected big earthquake, during PG&E rolling blackouts, (whenever the power is off), you can’t pump gas and might not be able to get home from school/work/shopping, so keeping a half tank of fuel can be a good habit.

 thin line of various colors of rocks